David Català

-David Català Jiménez (born 3 May 1980) is a Spanish professional football manager and former player who played as a central defender.
-He is the current head coach of Indian Super League club Kerala Blasters.
+David Català Jiménez (born 3 May 1980) is a Spanish former professional footballer who played as a central defender.
+He is currently a manager.

 After beginning his career at Espanyol, he spent most of it in the Segunda División, representing six teams over nine seasons, mostly Salamanca and Celta.
 He totalled 274 games and 15 goals in that tier.

 Català retired following a seven-year spell at AEK Larnaca in Cyprus, where he began his managerial career.

 Playing career

-Born in Barcelona, Catalonia, Català began his career at hometown club RCD Espanyol.
-He made his senior debut on 16 May 1999, playing the entirety of the reserves' 3–0 home win over Palamós CF in the Segunda División B. He first appeared in La Liga with the first team the following 6 May, as a 43rd-minute substitute for Cristóbal in a 2–0 away loss against CD Numancia.
+Born in Barcelona, Catalonia, Català began his career at hometown club Espanyol.
+He made his senior debut on 16 May 1999, playing the entirety of the reserves' 3–0 home win over Palamós in the Segunda División B. He first appeared in La Liga with the first team the following 6 May, as a 43rd-minute substitute for Cristóbal in a 2–0 away loss against Numancia.

-After leaving for Xerez CD of Segunda División in 2003, Català spent each of the next four seasons at a different team in that level, culminating in Lorca Deportiva CF's relegation in 2007.
-He stayed for five years in the same league, with UD Salamanca and RC Celta de Vigo; he was recommended to the latter by Miguel Torrecilla, the sporting director who made the same move earlier, and was the second player to be acquired that window after Cristian Bustos, agreeing to a three-year deal on 23 June 2009.
+After leaving for Xerez of Segunda División in 2003, Català spent each of the next four seasons at a different team in that level, culminating in Lorca Deportiva's relegation in 2007.
+He stayed for five years in the same league, with Salamanca and Celta de Vigo; he was recommended to the latter by Miguel Torrecilla, the sporting director who made the same move earlier, and was the second player to be acquired that window after Cristian Bustos, agreeing to a three-year deal on 23 June 2009.

-Català scored in the Galician derby on 15 April 2012 seven minutes after entering in place of Hugo Mallo, albeit in a 3–2 loss to Deportivo de La Coruña at Balaídos.
+Català scored in the Galician derby on 15 April 2012 seven minutes after entering in place of Hugo Mallo, albeit in a 3–2 loss to Deportivo de La Coruña at the Balaídos Stadium.
 The campaign nonetheless ended in top-flight promotion, with him contributing 18 games and two goals to the feat.

-On 28 July 2012, after recently signing a new contract, Català rescinded it and moved abroad for the first time, signing a three-year deal at AEK Larnaca FC of the Cypriot First Division.
+On 28 July 2012, after recently signing a new contract, Català rescinded it and moved abroad for the first time, signing a three-year deal at AEK Larnaca of the Cypriot First Division.
 He helped the side win the 2017–18 Cypriot Cup at the age of 38, and retired the following year.